streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 st.text("Your number is " + str(number))
 ```

 When you `streamlit run my_app.py`, you start a web server that runs the interactive application on your local computer at `http://localhost:8501`.
 This is great for local development.
 When you want to share with your colleagues, Streamlit Community Cloud enables you to deploy and run these applications in the cloud.
-Streamlit Community Cloud handles all the details of containerization and provides you an interface for easily managing your deployed apps.
+Streamlit Community Cloud handles the details of containerization and provides you an interface for easily managing your deployed apps.

-This document is an overview of how we provide best-in-industry security for you.
-We'll cover all the important areas in the lifecycle of your data:
+This document provides an overview of the security safeguards we've implemented to protect you and your data.

-- **Product Security**: how we ensure only you can create and view apps that access your data
-- **Network and Application Security**: how we ensure your data is protected when it is in our cloud
-- **Ongoing Operations**: how we stay good stewards of security best practices

 ## Product Security

 ### Authentication

-Authentication through GitHub is required to deploy or administer an app.
+You must authenticate through GitHub to deploy or administer an app.
 Authentication through Google or single-use emailed links are required to view a private app for which you are not an admin.
 These links are valid for 15 minutes once requested.
-We do not store customer passwords.

-### Credential Storage

-We encrypt sensitive customer data (e.g. secrets, authentication tokens) at-rest with AES256 as described in Google's documentation.

 ### Permissions

-Our permission levels inherit from the permissions you have assigned in GitHub.
+Streamlit Community Cloud inherits the permissions you have assigned in GitHub.
 Users with write access to a GitHub repository for a given app will be able to make changes in the Streamlit administrative console.

-Only users with _admin access_ to a repository are able to **deploy and delete apps**.
+However, only users with _admin access_ to a repository are able to **deploy and delete apps**.

 ## Network and Application Security

 ### Data Hosting

 Our physical infrastructure is hosted and managed within Google Cloud Platform (GCP) using their secure data centers.
 Streamlit leverages many of the platform's built-in security, privacy, and redundancy features.
 GCP continually monitors its data centers for risk and undergoes assessments to ensure compliance with industry standards.
-GCP's data centers have numerous accreditations, including ISO-27001, SOC 1 and SOC 2.

 ### Virtual Private Cloud